 The ASCB uses retargeting platforms to reach you with custom advertisements across different websites.
 The information below will allow you to opt out of targeted ads by taking the relevant action.
 You will still see ads if you opt out, but they will not be personalized based on your interests.

-- Web browser: You can opt-out of receiving personalized ads (including retargeted ads) by clicking on the blue icon that typically appears in the corner of the ads we serve and following the instructions provided or by clicking here.
-The “opt-out” function is browser-specific and relies on an “opt-out cookie”, thus, if you delete your cookies or upgrade your browser after having opted out, you will need to opt-out again.
-If you use a Safari browser, please also see directions regarding our cookie-less technology opt-out, below.
+- Web browser: You can opt-out of receiving interest-based ads served by us or on our behalf by clicking on the blue icon that typically appears in the corner of the ads we serve and following the instructions provided or by clicking on our opt-out page.
+Please note that this opt-out function is browser-specific and relies on an opt-out cookie.
+This means if you delete your cookies or upgrade your browser after having opted out, you will need to opt-out again.

-- Cross Device Opt-Out: In some cases we may link multiple browsers or devices to you.
+- Cross Device Opt-Out: As described above in How We Use the Data We Collect, we may link multiple browsers or devices to the cookie ID, hashed email address or other unique identifiers associated with you.
 If you opt-out on a browser or device and we have additional devices or browsers linked to you, we will extend your opt-out decision to any other linked browsers and devices.
-Since we only link users across browsers and devices in some conditions, there could be cases where you are still being tracked in a different browser or device we have not linked, and where we are treating you as a different user.
+Since we only link users across browsers and devices in certain conditions, there may be cases where you are still being tracked in a different browser or device we have not linked, and where we are treating you as a different user.

-- Mobile Device Opt-Out: To opt-out of receiving targeted ads that are based on your behavior across different mobile applications follow the below instructions, for iOS and Android devices:
+- Mobile Device Opt-Out: To opt-out of receiving interest-based ads that are based on your behavior across different mobile applications, see instructions for iOS and Android devices:

 - iOS 7 or Higher: Go to your Settings > Select Privacy > Select Advertising > Enable the “Limit Ad Tracking” setting; and